LiMinggang/madedit-mod/README.txt

 B. MS Windows (__WXMSW__):
    a.
 MinGW32/GNU C++ 3.x (wxDevCpp):
       Required Libraries to compile:
-      1. wxWidgets-3.0.2 or higher with Unicode enabled
+      1. wxWidgets-3.0.2 or higher with Unicode and IPC enabled
       2. Boost-1.56.0 or higher(build Boost-Python)
    b.
 Visual C++ 7.1 (VS.Net 2005) or higher:
       Required Libraries to compile:
-      1. wxWidgets-3.0.2 or higher with Unicode enabled
+      1. wxWidgets-3.0.2 or higher with Unicode and IPC enabled
       2. Boost-1.56.0 or higher(build Boost-Python)
       3. Set WXWIN and BOOST to the root directory of your local ones